 In the Pitons region, snorkeling along the shore is possible north of Soufriere bay or in Sugar Beach.
 Heading north towards Castries, Anse Cochon and Marigot Bay are also nice spots.

-Operators also offer tours to Trou au Diable and the Keyhole Pinnacles, but these spots are less adapted to snorkeling because of the important depth.
+Operators also offer tours to Trou au Diable and the Keyhole Pinnacles, but these spots are pretty deep and less suitable for snorkeling.

 ADD A SPOT